Tornado outbreak of December 16, 2000: Tuscaloosa, Alabama

-The tornado touched down just before 12:54 p.m.
+This violent F4 tornado touched down just before 12:54 p.m.
 CST (18:54 UTC) near the Black Warrior River in southern Tuscaloosa County and proceeded northeastward for 18 mi across the communities of Englewood, Hinton Place, Hillcrest Meadows, Bear Creek, and Woodland Forest.
 A tornado emergency was issued for the area before it lifted near Cottondale east of Tuscaloosa near the concurrent Interstate 20/59.
 At its peak intensity, the tornado was about 750 yd wide.
 The worst damage was located near the Bear Creek and Hillcrest Meadows areas where F4 damage occurred, and homes were completely leveled.
 Near I-59/20, several commercial buildings including hotels and restaurants were heavily damaged and a shopping center near Highway 69 was also hit and partially destroyed.
 Damage was estimated at over $12 million.
 More than 40 houses and 70 mobile homes were completely destroyed, with hundreds more seriously damaged.

-It was the deadliest tornado to hit the state since the Birmingham F5 tornado that killed 32 people across portions of northwestern Jefferson County on April 8, 1998.
+It was the deadliest tornado to hit the state since the Oak Grove-Birmingham tornado that killed 32 people across portions of northwestern Jefferson County on April 8, 1998.
 That tornado started just northeast of Tuscaloosa during the evening hours, demolishing numerous structures south and west of the Birmingham metro area.
-Since records have been kept in 1950, the Tuscaloosa tornado is the third deadliest tornado in December, tied with an F4 tornado near Murphysboro, Illinois on December 18, 1957, and behind the Vicksburg, Mississippi F5 tornado on December 5, 1953, which killed 38 people, and the 2021 Western Kentucky tornado, which killed 58 people.
+Since records have been kept in 1950, the Tuscaloosa tornado is the third deadliest tornado in December, tied with an F4 tornado near Murphysboro, Illinois on December 18, 1957, and behind the Vicksburg, Mississippi F5 tornado on December 5, 1953, which killed 38 people, and the Western Kentucky EF4 tornado on December 10, 2021, which killed 57 people.

 The tornado was part of a supercell thunderstorm that developed across Mississippi before traveling across Alabama, dropping more tornadoes in St. Clair and Etowah counties.
 Additional tornadoes were confirmed northwest of Birmingham and Jasper.